mad-lab-fau/mad-gui/docs/customization.rst

     class CustomImporter(BaseImporter):
         @classmethod
         def name(cls) -> str:
-            # This will be shown as string in the dropdown menu of mad_gui.windows.LoadDataWindow upon
+            # This will be shown as string in the dropdown menu of the LoadDataWindow upon
             # pressing the button "Load Data" in the GUI
             return "Custom importer"

         def load_sensor_data(self, file) -> Tuple[Dict, float]:
-            # We creat a dictionary with one key for each plot we want to generate.
+            # We create a dictionary with one key for each plot we want to generate.
             # Each value of the dictionary is a pandas dataframe, with columns being the single data streams /
             # sensor channels.
-            # For more information see our Plugins section (link above this code snippet).
             data = <some method to load the data from file or relative to file>
             return {
                 "left_sensor": data["left_foot"],